jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 As part of your submission, you should include any script/code/file that might be needed to rerun your gem5 experiments.
 This may include configuration scripts that define set up the simulation, python/shell/etc. scripts that drive your simulations using your configuration scripts, any document including instruction on how to run your simulations.
 You should do this through your assignment's repository.
-Make sure to commit and push your changes to your local repository to your remote.
+Ensure that you commit and push your changes from your local repository to the remote repository.
 Add clear and relevant commit messages to your commits.
 **NOTE**: Any commits/pushes past the assignment deadline will be ignored.